U.S. trade chief Tai says U.S. faces 'very large challenges' on China

-Tai spoke with Reuters in an interview before her first virtual call with Chinese Vice Premier Liu He, a meeting where she raised "issues of concern," according to her office.
+Tai spoke with Reuters in an interview before her first virtual call with Chinese Vice Premier Liu He, a meeting in which she raised “issues of concern,” according to her office.

 China’s commerce ministry described the talks as “a candid, pragmatic and constructive exchange”.